Last updated: 21st July 2022

 You can exercise this right at any time by writing to us and telling us that you are making a request to have us stop processing the relevant aspect of your personal data and describing which of the above conditions you believe is relevant to that request.
 You do not have to fill in a specific form to make this kind of request.

 Your Right to Portability

-Because of the kind of work that we do and the systems that we use, we do not envisage this right being relevant to the majority of individuals with whom we interact.
-However, if you wish to transfer your data from us to a third party we will consider such requests.
+Because of the kind of work that we do and the systems that we use, we do not envisage this right being particularly relevant to the majority of individuals with whom we interact.
+However, if you wish to transfer your data to a third party we are happy to consider such requests.

 Your Right to stop receiving communications

 Where we send you e-mail marketing communications (or other regulated electronic messages) you have the right to opt-out at any time.
 You can do this by using the 'unsubscribe' link that appears in the footer of each communication (or the equivalent mechanism in those communications).

 Alternatively, if for any reason you cannot use those links, or if you would prefer to contact us directly - you can unsubscribe by writing to us at firstname.lastname@example.org and telling us which communications you would like us to stop sending you.
 Please note that where you request a change in this way it is likely to take longer for your request to take effect.